Miloxer02/Miloxer02/README.md

-# I'm Miłosz (Miloxer02)
+# About Me

--  I'm currently a master's student in Quantitative Asset and Risk Management (ARIMA) at the UEK in Katowice and FH des BFI Vien.
+-  MA student in Quantitative Asset and Risk Management (ARIMA) at the UEK in Katowice and FH des BFI Vien.
--  I'm interested in quantitative finance, algorythmic trading, and risk modeling.
+-  Interested in quantitative finance, algorythmic trading, stochastic modeling and risk modeling.
 -  I'm building tools to analyze investment profitability, predict asset prices, and manage financial risk – using Python and R.

 ---

-## About Me
+## What do i use

-- `Python`, `R`, `SQL`, `Excel`, `VBA`
+- Mostly `Python`, `R`, `Excel`
-- Interests: CFD's trading and speculation (mainly NASDAQ), stochastic modeling, risk modelling
-- I love trail running

 ---